-A 2001 inspection of a 14 year old boxcar in 73 feet of water off Bay County revealed the boxcar to be substantially degraded with all sidewalls collapsed and lying horizontally on the bottom.
+An inspection of a 14-year old box car in 73 feet of water off Bay County revealed the box car to be substantially degraded with all sidewalls collapsed and lying horizontally on the bottom.
 Less than two feet of vertical relief remained.
 The low-relief collapsed wall structure was observed to be providing some habitat for benthic colonization, 13 species of fish, primarily juveniles, and overhang structure for one large goliath grouper (Mille and Horn 2001).

-Boxcars in water deeper than 100 feet were believed to remain intact for longer periods than those placed in shallower water.
-It is thought that at greater depths, the effects of storm surge, which would stress and weaken the welds, would be less.
-Video footage, shot in October 1991 of a CSX steel boxcar deployed in 108 feet of water in June 1988 off Okaloosa County, Florida, showed it lying on its side.
-The metal roof had collapsed and was in several pieces on the sea floor, but all four sides were still attached (Jack Spey, personal communication).
-Anecdotal 2002 reports from fishermen occasionally fishing on some Okaloosa County Florida box cars at depths of 115 feet suggest that there is some vertical relief after 14 years, and that the end walls may still be standing.
-(Mark Christy, personal communication).
-This was not born out by actual observation of boxcars at slightly shallower depths.
-Christy (2002b) reported on an April 2002 investigation of a box car in 98 feet of water and one in 112 feet of water off Okaloosa County.
-Video film footage he shot revealed that all side walls and end walls of both cars had collapsed.
-However, their orientation on the bottom still provided enough cover so that 60-80 red snapper were present, along with grouper, triggerfish, amberjack, and some tropical fish species.
+Box cars in water deeper than 100 feet were believed to remain intact for longer periods than those placed in shallower water.
+It is thought that at greater depths the effects of storm surge, which would stress and weaken the welds, would be less.
+Video footage, shot in October 1991 of a CSX steel box car deployed in 108 feet of water in June 1988 off Okaloosa County, Florida, showed it lying on its side.
+The metal roof had collapsed and was in several pieces on the seafloor, but all four sides were still attached (Jack Spey, personal communication).
+However, observations of two box cars by Christy (2002), one in 98 feet of water and one in 112 feet of water off Okaloosa County, revealed that all side walls and end walls of both cars had collapsed; however, their orientation on the bottom still provided enough cover so that 60-80 red snapper were present, along with grouper, triggerfish, amberjack, and some tropical fish species.
 The second box car site was inhabited by a mix of both red snapper and gray snapper, along with gag and amberjack.
-Both sites were characterized as holding surprisingly high numbers of fish despite the low relief of the collapsed box car walls.
+Both sites were characterized as holding surprisingly high numbers of fish, despite the low relief of the collapsed box car walls.